Data extracted in November 2025

 Highlights

-During 2021, more than one-quarter (25.7 %) of fatal accidents at work in the EU resulted from losing control of a machine, tool or transport/handling equipment.
+During 2023, more than a quarter (27.1%) of fatal accidents at work in the EU resulted from losing control of a machine, tool or transport/handling equipment.

-It should be noted that for many of the analyses presented in this article there is a heading for no information.
-While all EU Member States provided information for the total number of fatal and non-fatal accidents at work with an analysis by economic activity (NACE), not all of them provided data according to the other analyses presented in this article.
-The accidents for Member States that did not provide data for a particular analysis are included within the no information heading.
-In this way, the total number of accidents remains correct for individual Member States as well as for the EU as a whole.
-For several of the analyses, notably by workstation (location), by working process and by specific physical activity, the proportion of accidents within the EU for which no information is available is relatively high.
-As such, when analysing the EU data, the number of accidents for the various categories that are specified (and the share of these categories in the total) should be regarded as a lower limit: these numbers (and shares) are likely to be under-estimates.
+While all EU countries provided information for the total number of fatal and non-fatal accidents at work with a breakdown by economic activity (NACE), it should be noted that not all of them provided data according to all the categories of the variables on causes and circumstances presented in this article.
+The accidents for EU countries that did not provide data for a particular analysis are included within the ‘no information’ heading and the countries for which this applies are indicated in footnotes to the tables and figures included here.
+Thus, the total number of accidents is correct for individual EU countries as well as for the EU as a whole.
+However, for several of the analyses, notably by workstation (location), by working process and by specific physical activity, the proportion of accidents within the EU for which no information is available is relatively high.
+As such, when analysing the EU data, the number of accidents for the various categories that are specified (and the share of these categories in the total) should be regarded as a lower limit: these numbers (and shares) are likely to be underestimated.

 When combining several classifications, fatal accidents at work can be rare events

 The absolute number of fatal accidents at work can be relatively small when looking at detailed data.
-This is the case, for example, when focusing on particular economic activities for individual EU Member States (especially for the smaller ones) and/or when crossed with the various other classifications used in this article.
-An example can be seen in the final figure of this article (Figure 8), where it is shown that all fatal accidents at work in the construction sector in Cyprus resulted from an impact with a stationary object.
-However, there were only two fatal accidents at work in the Cypriot construction sector in the latest year for which data are available.
+This is the case, for example, when focusing on particular economic activities for individual EU countries (especially for the smaller ones) and/or when crossed with the various other classifications used in this article.
+An example can be seen in the final figure of this article (Figure 8), where all of the fatal accidents at work that took place within Cyprus’s construction sector resulted from an impact with a stationary object.
+However, there were only 4 fatal accidents at work in the Cypriot construction sector in 2023.
 As such, particularly high shares may reflect rare events, rather than a more general concentration of accidents in a combination of the categories studied.

 Workstation accidents